wwood/singlem/README.md

 SingleM is a tool to find the abundances of discrete operational taxonomic units (OTUs) directly from shotgun metagenome data, without heavy reliance of reference sequence databases.
 It is able to differentiate closely related species even if those species are from lineages new to science.

-Where [GraftM](https://github.com/geronimp/graftM) can give a taxonomic overview of your community e.g. proportion of a community from a particular taxonomic family, SingleM gives you the ability to answer related but distinct questions such as:
+Where [GraftM](https://github.com/geronimp/graftM) can give a taxonomic overview of your community e.g. proportion of a community from a particular taxonomic family, SingleM finds sequence-based OTUs from raw, untrimmed metagenomic reads.

+This gives you the ability to answer questions such as:

 * How many different kinds of TM6 do I have?
 * What is the Chao 1 diversity of my sample?